Usefulmaths/MSci-Project/README.md

+# MSci Project
-# Quantum gate learning in engineered qubit networks: quantum half-adder
+## Quantum gate learning in engineered qubit networks: quantum half-adder

 The source code required to optimise a qubit network, using self-adaptive differential evolution, to perform a given quantum gate within its unmodulated dynamics.